dagansandler/coderetreat-python-starter/README.md

 ## Preparing for development

-- Create a virtualenv using python >= 3.10 and `pip install requirements.txt` (Pycharm will probably do that automatically when you open the project)
+- Create a virtualenv using python >= 3.10 and `pip install -r requirements.txt` (Pycharm will probably suggest to do that automatically when you open the project)
-- Run the `test_main.py` module and verify the test is passing
+- Run the `tests/test_main.py` module and verify the test is passing